It’s not waste until we waste it!

 The procedure is super simple: wash your chosen leaves, toss them into a good blender, add a bit of salt, a handful of nuts and plenty of olive oil.
 You can also play around with adding garlic, black pepper or lemon juice to correct the raw vegetable taste if it’s not to your liking.
 Blend it until smooth or just a bit chunky according to what you prefer, store it in a container and enjoy.
 The end result should have the consistency of a spread and the pesto will keep in the fridge for about a week, just make sure it’s always slightly topped with olive oil to prevent it from drying out or getting mouldy.
 You can use it on bread, pasta or anywhere else and it usually goes great with parmesan or mozzarella cheese.

 I find nuts with neutral flavour such as cashews or pine nuts work best with any leaves, although peanuts also go great with stronger tasting vegetables like kohlrabi.
 I suppose almonds, walnuts and hazelnuts could also work, but I associate them with sweet flavours, so I haven’t tried.
-If you want a proper recipe, here’s one for a carrot top pesto.
+If you want a proper recipe, here is a pesto recipe for any kind of green garden scraps.